-- The Joy of Data, 20 July 9pm, BBC Four
+The Joy of Data, (first shown 20 July 9pm, BBC Four)

 Sussex Humanities Lab and our Co-Director Tim Hitchcock featured in a BBC Four documentary about 'big data'.
 'The Joy of Data', presented by mathematician Hannah Fry, tells the story of how data is captured, stored and made sense of.
 And Tim, Professor of Digital History, discusses his project that has involved digitising 150 years of court records of the Old Bailey.

 - Who is the digital revolution for?
 28 September 7-9.30pm, Lighthouse, Brighton.

 A panel discussion organised by the Sussex Humanities Lab and ESRC STEPS Centre as part of the Brighton Digital Festival.
 Free entry, but please reserve a place.